Learn more about endometriosis diagnosis

 The most common technique to find endometriosis is laparoscopy.
 This outpatient surgical procedure involves passing a small surgical telescope through the patient’s belly button and into her abdomen.

 The procedure generally takes anywhere from 30 minutes to 2 hours to perform.
-Once the patient is asleep, a 10 mm (less than ½ inch) incision is made in the belly button itself.
-Although you may be a little squeamish about anything touching your belly button, there are actually several good reasons for the incision to be made here.
+Once the patient is asleep, the doctor makes a 10 mm (less than ½ inch) incision in the belly button.
+There are actually several good reasons for this.
 First of all, this is the easiest place on your abdomen to hide a scar.
-Most importantly, however, it is one of the safest sites on your abdominal wall.
+Most importantly, it is one of the safest surgical sites on your abdominal wall.

-There are two basic techniques used to surgically treat endometriosis: destruction or removal.
+There are two basic techniques to surgically treat endometriosis: destruction or removal.
 Most surgeons choose to destroy the lesions, using a variety of different types of energy – such as light (laser), electricity (cautery), or sound (harmonic scalpel).
 Regardless of the method chosen, the basic purpose of the energy is to super-heat the endometriosis cells to the point that the material inside the cell is destroyed, killing the lesion.
 The same types of energy can be used to actually cut the lesions out.
 While it may make more sense to actually remove the lesions, the concern is that this removal may create more scar tissue (adhesions) than actually destroying the lesions.
 There are many scientific studies that have looked at this issue, but there is not yet any definitive conclusion as to which method is best.

 The two main purposes of endometriosis surgery are to make a definitive diagnosis and, most importantly, to get rid of all of the lesions.
 This is often not the end of the story, however.
 Next week we will discuss what to do after surgery.